anthonyleestark/mem-trackify-plus/README.md

 ## ⚙️ Thread-Safety

 Enable `SMART_GC_THREADSAFETY` if using in a multi-threaded environment.
-This will adds internal thread-locking mechanism to ensure thread-safety, especially when you're working on multi-threaded application or using recursive allocation/deallocation architecture.
+This will add an internal thread-locking mechanism to ensure thread-safety, especially when you're working on a multi-threaded application or using a recursive allocation/deallocation architecture.

 ## 📄 License

-MIT License
-© 2025 Anthony Lee Stark.
+Copyright © 2025 Anthony Lee Stark.
 All rights reserved.
+This repository is open-source and available under the [MIT License](https://opensource.org/license/mit)

 ## 🤖 Author